top of page

 • Weak Water Flow: If sprinklers barely pop up or spray only a few feet, you could be dealing with low water pressure.
 This can stem from a leak, a clog, or even a partially closed valve somewhere in the system.

-Any of these symptoms indicate that it’s time to investigate, as prompt action can prevent more extensive damage and save you from needing a more complicated sprinkler repair Lubbock service call down the road.
+Any of these symptoms indicate that it’s time to investigate.
+Prompt action can prevent more extensive damage and save you from needing a more complicated sprinkler repair Lubbock service call down the road.

 Your First Step: A DIY Sprinkler Inspection